bxlambert/pibrary/README.md

 # Πbrary / Πbliotheque

-This is small personnal project to host a library management application on a raspberry pi.
+This is small and personal library management application, to be hosted on a raspberry pi.

 ## License

 The code is released under the MIT (Expat) license.
 See [LICENSE](LICENSE) for more information.

+The database is not provided...